iangreenleaf/talks/README.markdown

 # Talks I've given #

-Slide decks from talks I have presented.
+Slide decks and other supporting material from talks I have presented.

 ## The Firewall Also Gazes Into You ##